 Watch Your Cat Carefully

 If you must leave your cat outdoors during the sizzling days of summer, keep a close watch on her.
 By spotting the signs of an impending heat stroke, you can take steps to minimize the damage.
-Do your best to find or create a cool place for your cat to rest during the hottest times.
+Do your best to find or create a cool place for your cat to rest during the hottest times, and keep him or her hydrated.
 With a little planning and knowledge, your cat will make it through summer as healthy as when the season started.